-Week 7: Wednesday, July 23, Paper drafts due Saturday/Sunday, July 26-27, Optional Paper rehearsal, Macon Week 8: July 28-July 31, Optional paper rehearsal, LiveClassroom Friday, August 1, Capstone Presentation, Meeting Room, Room 1604, Odum Library, Valdosta State University Portfolio due and Paper due Deadline for dropping the class without academic penalty is Friday, June 29.
+Week 7: Wednesday, July 22, Paper drafts due Saturday or Sunday, July 25 or 26, Optional Paper rehearsal, Macon Week 8: July 27 or July 28, Optional paper rehearsal, LiveClassroom Wednesday, July 29, Last Class Day Thursday or Friday, July 30 or 31, Capstone Presentation, Meeting Room, Room 1604, Odum Library, Valdosta State University Portfolio due and Paper due Deadline for dropping the class without academic penalty is Midterm.
 Academic Dishonesty "Valdosta State University expects that graduate students will pursue their academic endeavors and conduct themselves in a professional and ethical manner.
 All work that a student presents to satisfy course requirements should represent his or her own efforts, including appropriate use and acknowledgement of external sources.
 Specific regulations related to student conduct and behavior are contained in the Student Handbook, Student Code of Ethics.
 Special Needs Statement Valdosta State University is an equal opportunity educational institution.
 It is not the intent of our institution to discriminate against any applicant for admission or any student or employee of the institution based on the sex, race, religion, color, national origin or handicap of the individual.
 It is the intent of the institution to comply with Title VI of the Civil Rights Act of 1964 and subsequent executive orders as well as the Title IX section 504 of the Rehabilitation Act of 1973.
 Students requiring classroom accommodations or modifications because of a documented disability should discuss this need with the professor at the beginning of the semester.
 Students not registered with the Special Services Program should contact Special Services in Nevins Hall, Room 2164, 229-245-2498.
 Attendance This is a Web-delivered course with a final face-to-face class.
 All assignments and discussions utilize WebCT Vista.
 Your participation is integral to the course design; therefore, it is expected that students will make consistent, contributive participation a high priority.
 If you are compelled to miss a scheduled assignment, you must negotiate a mutually acceptable alternative with the instructor to make a passing grade.